 Splitting my time between working at home and in the office full-time while being a first-time mum is something I’m still juggling.
-I do have a helper, which according to some of my co-workers and friends, means I have a magic, ‘does it all’ genie.
+I have a helper, which, according to some of my co-workers and friends, means I have a magic, ‘does it all’ genie.
 I’m here to explain why this isn’t the case (and shouldn’t be the expectation)…

 “Helpers are such an Asian concept; I don’t need one.”

-Lesson learned – do not compare babies or situations (those with help and those without)
+Lesson learned: Do not compare babies or situations (those with help and those without)

 Change of plan – help is on the way!

 After three months, which truly felt like a lifetime, we caved and got a helper.
-Suddenly life had meaning again; what was once grey and miserable started to look bright and sparkly.
+Suddenly, life had meaning again; what was once grey and miserable started to look bright and sparkly.
 I was getting some actual rest.

 When were helpers expected to do it all?

 It’s a tango between Aizel, myself and my husband.
 She does the morning shift while my husband handles the dogs.
 She puts Lily down for a nap.
 I get the whole morning till just before lunch to do work.
 After nap, Aizel cooks while I entertain and feed Lily her lunch.
-This goes back and forth till about 6pm, when we fully take over.
-Aizel is left to do whatever she pleases with her evening and nights.
+This goes back and forth till about 6pm when we fully take over.
+Aizel is left to do whatever she pleases with her evenings and nights.
 Night feeds are all on my husband and I.

-Why they can’t do it all…
+Why helpers can’t (and shouldn’t) do it all…

 They then have to put the baby to sleep and attend to nighttime shenanigans before doing it all again the next day.
 “Isn’t that their job?” is what I often hear when I express genuine jaw-dropping shock.
 When did this all happen?
 When did helpers become superhumans who don’t need breaks and had to do it all?

 It is possible to do it all, but the real question is, for how long?
-Burnout is real in any industry, and to the people who say, “helpers have good lives; they just stay home and clean”, well, it’s definitely time to take a reflect on that.
-Between caring for my child, whom I love fiercely 24/7, and having the sweet relief of going into the office, attending a meeting or replying to emails.
-I would choose the latter most days.
+Burnout is real in any industry, and to the people who say, “helpers have good lives; they just stay home and clean”, well, it’s definitely time to reflect on that.
+Between caring for my child, whom I love fiercely 24/7, and having the sweet relief of going into the office, attending a meeting or replying to emails, I would choose the latter most days.
 Babies are exhausting!
 They really are advancing at a quicker rate.
 Simple blocks just don’t hold attention like they once did.

-Why good is never good enough for some
+Why ‘good’ is never good enough for some

 I’ve been to people’s houses where nothing is good enough, the helper hasn’t vacuumed the floor well enough, or the food wasn’t prepared on time.
 The child was fussing a little too long.
-How many times have you seen a family out for lunch, but the helper is the one running after the child or feeding the kid.
-How many people do you know who don’t allow their helpers a day off, or only once every two weeks?
+How many times have you seen a family out for lunch, but the helper is the one running after the child or feeding the kid?
+How many people do you know don’t allow their helpers a day off, or only once every two weeks?

 The best care for your kids starts with the best care for the caregiver (aka helpers)